payalchodha/Reddit-Post-Classification/README.md

 3. Random Forest
 Once I had my best parameters and best estimator I made a confusion matrix(the confusion gives the clearest visualization of how the model treats each class in the data).I also generated an ROC-AUC curve.

-Then I also wanted to test my model on an unseen data.So I also pulled some extra data and from reddit API,stored it in the test.csv and tested my model on that.It performed very good on that.
+Then, I also wanted to test my model on an unseen data.So I also pulled some extra data from reddit API,stored it in the test.csv and tested my model on that.It performed very good on that.

 # DATA dictionaries:
 |Feature|Type|API|Description|